y3nd/crtk-mpchecker/README.md

 - The mountpoint lists are cached in memory for the configured TTL.
 - The server groups IPv6 clients by `/64` subnet for rate limiting.
 - There is currently no `package.json`; the scripts can be run directly with Node.js.
+- PM2 or similar tools can be used to run the server in production.